About the Author

 Research & Experience

-Inda has also researched the significance and been a part of facilitation teams of shamanic and other community ceremonies and rituals around the themes of ecotherapy, grief tending, rites of passage, seasonal transitions, healing plants, women circles, story telling circles, sharing circles, song circles, drum circles and other collective social bonding practices, as well as more intimate vision quests.
+Inda has also researched the significance and been a part of facilitation teams of shamanic and other community ceremonies and rituals around the themes of ecotherapy, grief tending, rites of passage, seasonal transitions, healing plants, women circles, story telling circles, sharing circles, song circles, healing music circles and other collective social bonding practices, as well as more intimate vision quests.

 She feels honored to have been a part of facilitation teams and experienced first-hand the therapeutic and ritualistic wisdom imparted by elder community healers like: